CKMud-Mudlet-Scripts/CK/README.md

 ## Usage

+You must turn on `msdp` in settings to use this script.
+Also while you are there disable MSSP and GMCP

 This script should figure out who and what you are and be able to automaticlly configure itself and help you with the following

 1. Automatic Buff Handling
 2. Zetabot - Like autobot but better faster more insane

-The script will from time to time issue the following commands so its aware of the various states of your character
+The script will from time to time issue the following commands so its aware of the various states of your character, though most comes from MSDP

 1. score
 2. status
-3. anylaze self

 # Aliases